PPandaPP/Automata-Project-2/README.md

 todo:
 1. Custom grmmar
-2. CLI
-3. Unit tests
+2. Unit tests
-4. Parser split problem
+3. Parser split problem

 For the parsing of HTML, we are assuming that the input includes the following tags: \<html\>, \<head\>, \<title\>, \<body\>.